golemhq/golem/docs/source/installation.md

 ##### Requirements

-Golem requires Python 3.4 or newer.
+Golem requires Python 3.4 or higher.
 You may download and install it from here [python.org/downloads/](http://www.python.org/downloads/)

 ##### Using virtualenv (optional)

-It is recommended (but not required) to install Golem and it's dependencies in a [virtual environment](http://www.virtualenv.org/en/latest/) instead of globally.
+It is recommended to install Golem and it's dependencies in a [virtual environment](http://www.virtualenv.org/en/latest/) instead of globally.
 To do that, follow this steps:

 ```
 pip install virtualenv